Thinking about borrowing from family & friends?

 If you have a healthy business with a track record of at least a year, have $100,000 in annual revenue, and the cash flow to support the periodic payments, you could qualify for a small business loan with OnDeck.
 We can have an answer to your loan application quickly (often within an hour) and funds in your account within 24 to 48 hours if approved.

 Loans from friends and family are sometimes called 3-F loans (friends, family, and fools) for a reason.
 Many business owners borrow from family or friends with every good intention of making repayment, but those obligations often get set aside for what might be perceived as “real” business obligations.
-Borrowing from friends and family adds a level of complexity to business financing that doesn’t exist with other loans.
+Borrowing from friends and family adds a level of complexity to small business financing that doesn’t exist with other loans.
 Treat these loans (or investments) as real obligations too, because they are.